Print your savings card. Bring this to your pharmacy along with your prescription

 (New patients allowed 2 fills in the first month)

-†For eligible patients not using insurance, this card covers up to $1.11 off per individual 2 mg Film (up to 90 Films or $100 per month), $2.22 off per individual 4 mg and 8 mg Film (up to 90 Films or $200 per month), and up to $4.44 off per individual 12 mg Film (up to 60 Films or $266 per month).
-Multiple fills are allowed each month up to maximums listed.
+bFor eligible patients not using insurance, this card covers up to $0.96 off per individual 2 mg Film (up to 90 Films or $86 per month), $1.92 off per individual 4 mg and 8 mg Film (up to 90 Films or $173 per month), and up to $3.84 off per individual 12 mg Film (up to 60 Films or $230 per month).
+Maximum of 4 redemptions per month (7 film minimum per redemption).

 You must present the savings card to your pharmacist, along with your insurance card (if applicable) and a valid prescription for SUBOXONE Film to receive your savings off of each SUBOXONE Film prescription.
 When you use this card, you are certifying that you understand the program rules, regulations, and terms and conditions.
-You may take advantage of only one savings program from Reckitt Benckiser Pharmaceuticals Inc. at any one time.
+You may take advantage of only one savings program from Indivior Inc. at any one time.
 By using this card, you certify that you will not seek reimbursement for the value received from this card from any third-party payers, including a flexible spending account or healthcare savings account.
+Use of this offer must be consistent with the Full Prescribing Information.
 Patients enrolled in any SUBOXONE product patient assistance program are not eligible to receive this offer.
 Void where prohibited by law, taxed or otherwise restricted.
 The selling, purchasing, trading, or counterfeiting of savings cards is prohibited by law.
 Offer valid only at participating pharmacies in the US.
-Reckitt Benckiser Pharmaceuticals Inc. reserves the right to rescind, revoke, or amend this offer without notice.
-Your offer has its own unique ID number.
-You can't transfer it or provide a copy to another person; only you can use it.
-If you lose your offer before the first time you use it, simply print or download a new copy at suboxone.com and bring it to the pharmacy.
-Patients are encouraged to call OPUS Health at 1-877-678-7493 with any questions.
-Offer expires 6/30/2015.

 For more information on adverse events click here.